FrancisCrickInstitute/dm3d-pages/tutorial.md

 ### Adding DM3D to fiji.

 - Start Fiji and got to the help menu.
 - From the help menu select update.
-Fiji will check for updates
+Fiji will check for updates.
-- Click the button that says "manage update sites"
+- Click the button that says "manage update sites".
-- The name doesn't matter, double click on the name to change it to "DM3D"
+- The name does matter, double click on the name to change it to "DM3D"
-- Double click on the URL field and change it to: https://sites.imagej.net/Odinsbane/
+- Double click on the URL field and change it to: https://sites.imagej.net/Odinsbane/.
-- Update Fiji
+- Update Fiji.

 ### Improving deforming meshes.

-When meshes deform poorly.
+When meshes deform poorly:

 - adjust parameters.
 - re-initialize the mesh to be a better guess.
 - filter the original image.
-- Manually edit mesh.
+- Manually edit meshes.

 ### Notes

-These parameters were found by guessing and checking.
-Once the mesh is initialized I click deform.
-Then depending on how the mesh deforms I adjust some parameters and try to get it to deform better.

-If the mesh deforms very poorly I use undo.
+The parameters provided for mesh updating are the result of trial and error.
+To test for these parameters, one can click on "deform" after initializing the mesh, and depending on the results, adjust some of the parameters to achieve better deformation.
+In case the mesh deforms very poorly, the 'undo' function can be used to revert to the previous state.

 ### Troubleshooting